 The six variables are:

-Volume – how much liquid you’re instilling.
+How much liquid you’re inserting.
 The standard volume of each dose is 1 pint (500 ml), with two doses recommended per procedure.

-Bucket height – this determines the speed with which the coffee enters your colon.
-16 inches above your hiney is standard.
+This determines the speed with which the coffee enters your colon with 16 inches above your hiney as the standard.

-Any of these variables may be adjusted in order to achieve an effective procedure.
+Any of these variables may be adjusted in order to achieve an effective procedure for you.
 Before I suggest any modifications, I will first give you exact standard preparation instructions as a starting point.

 Ingredients and equipment